This post may contain affiliate links, view our disclosure.

 Potato skins are a classic pub appetizer or bar snack.
 Their salty flavor and crunchy texture pairs well with a cold beverage, and they’re easy to pick up and nibble.

 Potato skins that you order at a bar or restaurant are typically deep-fried.
 However, with this simple recipe, we’re putting our air fryers to good use.
-Homemade air fryer potato skins are loaded with melted cheddar and bacon crumbles, and are just as crispy as their deep-fried counterparts.
-And because they’re air fried, of course they have a lot less oil!
+This homemade version is loaded with melted cheddar and bacon crumbles, and is just as crispy as its deep-fried counterpart.
+And because this recipe is air fried (or oven baked), of course these loaded potato skins have a lot less oil!

 What Are Loaded Potato Skins?

-You can omit the bacon to easily make this a vegetarian appetizer.
+If you prefer, you can omit the bacon to easily make this a vegetarian appetizer.
 Additionally, swap out the cheddar for any type of cheese you like.
+Sour cream and chives are of course optional!

-• Salt and black pepper – to season the potato skins
+• Salt and black pepper – To season the potato skins so they aren’t bland.

-• Shredded cheddar – feel free to swap this out for Monterey Jack, Colby, or Gouda
+• Shredded cheddar – Feel free to swap this out for any kind of cheese you like that melts well, such as Monterey Jack, Colby, or Gouda.

-• Sour cream – this is for dolloping on top, and adds a creamy texture and tangy flavor
+• Sour cream – This is for dolloping on top; it adds a creamy texture and tangy flavor.

-Making potato skins is a two-step process.
-First, you have to bake the potatoes.
-After that, you scoop most of the flesh out of the potato skins, stuff them with cheese, and heat them to melt the cheese and make the skin crispy.
+Making potato skins is a three-step process.
+First, bake the potatoes.
+After that, scoop out most of the flesh of the potato skins, brush them with oil, and bake so the skins start to get crispy.
+Then, stuff them with cheese and heat one final time to melt the cheese and finish crisping the skin.

-You can do both of these steps in the air fryer or in the oven.
-However, if you’ve never tried air fryer baked potatoes, get ready for your new favorite way to make baked potatoes!
+You can do all these steps in the oven or in the air fryer.
+If you’ve never tried air fryer baked potatoes, get ready for your new favorite way to make baked potatoes!
 It couldn’t be easier to make baked potatoes in the air fryer, and the process is a little faster than baking them in the oven.

-how to make baked potatoes in the air fryer
+how to make loaded baked potato skins in the air fryer

 1. Preheat the air fryer to 400F.
 Add the potatoes, 1 tablespoon olive oil, 1/2 teaspoon salt, and 1/4 teaspoon black pepper to a large bowl and toss to coat.